 We were surprised by the results, but we were even more stunned by the response from the field.

 The misrepresentation of factual information about the study was particularly worrisome.
-For instance, some critics argued that we did not share how many inmates were excluded because of language barriers or reading level; however, we present those figures (only 2 percent of the population) and discuss them as a study limitation in the final report.
-Other critics claimed that an overrepresentation of study participants with a high school diploma or equivalent occurred because of this exclusion; however, our statistical analyses in the report show that participants' education levels were representative of inmates who had had an AS hearing.
-Several also disagreed about how long inmates were in segregation before their initial testing session, even though figures in the report show an average of 30 days.
+For instance, some critics argued that we did not share how many individuals were excluded because of language barriers or reading level; however, we present those figures (only 2 percent of the population) and discuss them as a study limitation in the final report.
+Other critics claimed that an overrepresentation of study participants with a high school diploma or equivalent occurred because of this exclusion; however, our statistical analyses in the report show that participants' education levels were representative of individuals who had an AS hearing.
+Several also disagreed about how long people were in segregation before their initial testing session, even though figures in the report show an average of 30 days.

-One critic conceived the "Alysha effect" to describe a supposed phenomenon in which inmates would favorably distort their responses because they were gathered by the research assistant, who "is apparently an attractive young woman, talking with inmates who had virtually no contact with any such young attractive women."
-The base premise is untrue: Inmates endorsed negative symptoms, and there are often women, including young and attractive ones, working in prisons as correctional officers, mental health clinicians, teachers, and administrators.
+One critic conceived the "Alysha effect" to describe a supposed phenomenon in which participants would favorably distort their responses because they were gathered by the research assistant, who "is apparently an attractive young woman, talking with inmates who had virtually no contact with any such young attractive women."
+The base premise is untrue: Incarcerated individuals endorsed negative symptoms, and there are often women, including young and attractive ones, working in prisons as correctional officers, mental health clinicians, teachers, and administrators.
 Another critic asserted that the research assistant's undergraduate degree rendered the test results unreliable, but there is no reason to believe the assistant was incapable of developing rapport, handing out self-report tests, and scanning tests for random responding patterns.

-Some critics take issue with the study's use of self-report paper-and-pencil tests, claiming that these measures are satisfactory for university students and outpatient clients but not for inmates.
-Some also argue that inmates, fearing reprisal, would not reveal psychological dysfunction on these types of tests.
+Some critics take issue with the study's use of self-report paper-and-pencil tests, claiming that these measures are satisfactory for university students and outpatient clients but not for the incarcerated.
+Some also argue that participants, fearing reprisal, would not reveal psychological dysfunction on these types of tests.
 However, our study participants revealed significantly greater psychological discomfort than did normative community samples.
 Furthermore, reliability and validity measurements for our participants were strong, indicating consistent responses within and between tests.
 The notion that clinical interviews are more valid is faulty.
 Interviews rely on self-reporting, as does any study of an individual's internal experiences, and are more prone to experimenter bias.

 So why do people react to this study in such extreme ways?
 Our hypotheses had face validity, which can explain why the results surprised many people — including our research team.
-Researchers and critics have expressed a fear that "the Colorado study will be used to justify the warehousing of large numbers of mentally ill prisoners in solitary confinement."
+Researchers and critics have expressed a fear that "the Colorado study will be used to justify the warehousing of large numbers of mentally ill individuals in solitary confinement."
 Those who devote their professional lives to the belief that solitary confinement harms mental health may consider the study a personal affront.
 One researcher noted that "people feel very strongly about this issue.
 It appears as though some researchers are so entrenched in their beliefs that when presented with evidence that counters their point of view, they resort to making every attempt at belittling its worth."

 Regardless of the reason, if we as scientists choose which studies to believe and which to ignore on the basis of personal preconceptions rather than scientific merit, how much easier will it be for practitioners to do the same, leading them to reject future scientific advances in psychology and criminal justice?